 A Study of the Experimental Combination of Cabozantinib and Nivolumab For Advanced Endometrial Cancer

-This randomized phase II trial studies how well cabozantinib s-malate and nivolumab work in treating patients with endometrial that has come back or spread to other places in the body.
+This randomized phase II trial studies how well cabozantinib s-malate and nivolumab work in treating patients with endometrial that has come back (recurrent) or spread to other places in the body (advanced or metastatic).
 Cabozantinib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.
 Immunotherapy with monoclonal antibodies, such as nivolumab, may help the body's immune system attack the cancer, and may interfere with the ability of tumor cells to grow and spread.
 Giving cabozantinib and nivolumab may work better in treating endometrial cancer.

 A Randomized Phase 2 Study of Cabozantinib in Combination With Nivolumab in Advanced, Recurrent Metastatic Endometrial Cancer